Two linearities for quantum computing in the lambda calculus: Multi-qubit systems: Tensor products

 Remark, to conclude, that since the calculus presented in this paper is call-by-base for the functions expecting a non-linear argument, it avoids a well-known problem in others $\lambda$-calculi with a linear logic type system including modalities.
-To illustrate this problem, consider the following typing judgement: \( y:S(\B) \vdash (\lambda x:\B\ (x\otimes x)) (\pi y):S(\B)\otimes S(\B) \).
-If we allow to $\beta$-reduce this term, we would obtain $(\pi y)\otimes(\pi y)$ which is not typable in the context $y:S(\B)$.
+To illustrate this problem, consider the following typing judgment:

+If we allow to $\beta$-reduce this term, we would obtain $(\pi y)\times(\pi y)$ which is not typable in the context $y:S(\B)$.
 A standard solution to this problem is illustrated in~\cite{Barber96}, where the terms that can be cloned are distinguished by a mark, and used in a $\textsl{let}$ construction, while non-clonable terms are used in $\lambda$ abstractions.
+Since this term will not beta reduce in our calculus, but project first, the problem is not present neither in our case.